SK-EID/smart-id-java-client/README.md

 * `confirmationMessageAndVerificationCodeChoice` with `displayText200`.
 First screen combines text and Verification Code choice.
 Second screen is for PIN.

 RP uses `allowedInteractionsOrder` parameter to list interactions it allows for the current transaction.
 Not all app versions can support all interactions though.
 The Smart-ID server is aware of which app installations support which interactions.
-When processing an RP request the first interaction supported by the app is taken from `allowedInteractionsOrder` list and sent to client.
+When processing Replying Party request the first interaction supported by the app is taken from `allowedInteractionsOrder` list and sent to client.
 The interaction that was actually used is reported back to RP with interactionUsed response parameter to the session request.
 If an app cannot support any interaction requested the session is cancelled and client throws exception `RequiredInteractionNotSupportedByAppException`.